Train for a Career as a Medical Biller

 This fee entitles you to an initial 6 months of access to the Medical Billing course.
 The program is designed to be completed in 3 months of full-time study, and we provide you 6 months of course access to ensure you have the time you need.

 Are Payment Plans or Financial Assistance Available?

 Career Step is committed to providing you with an affordable career training experience.
-To provide flexibility, several payment options are available.
+A finance option is available.